 An updated District Cohort Assignments for the Massachusetts State Performance Plan/Annual Performance Report

-Districts assigned to Cohort 1 and Boston must complete and submit their Special Education Program Plan Statement to the Special Education Planning and Policy Development Office of the DESE by October 1, 2019.
+Districts assigned to Cohort 3 must complete and submit their Special Education Program Plan Statement to the Special Education Planning and Policy Development Office of the DESE by December 01, 2021.

-Memorandum on Requirements for the Special Education Program Plan Statement (SEPPS)
+Memorandum on Requirements for the 2021-2022 Special Education Program Plan Statement (SEPPS) — 2022 Version Coming soon

 Updated Data Collection Schedule and District Cohort Assignments for the Massachusetts State Performance Plan for Special Education (MA SPP) Activities